 Accreditation and Certification

-The master's program in Speech-Language Pathology at the University of Northern Colorado is accredited by the:
+The Master's of Arts (M.A.) education program in speech-language pathology (residential and distance education) at the University of Northern Colorado has been placed on probation by the:

 Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology